nehakadam/CalenStyle/README.md

 Responsive jQuery Drag & Drop Event Calendar Library for Web, Android, iOS & Windows Phone <br/><br/>

 ## What is CalenStyle?
 CalenStyle is a _responsive_ jQuery _drag & drop_ event calendar library for _Web, Android, iOS & Windows Phone_.
-CalenStyle has 10+ customizable themes including specially designed themes to show event calendar on mobile devices & small viewing section on a web page.
+CalenStyle has 10+ customizable themes including specially designed themes to show event calendar on desktop applications, mobile apps & small viewing section on a web page.

 ## Where can I use CalenStyle?
 You can use CalenStyle in your